shuaiqifeiyang/Livecode/README.md

 This repository is the frontend of a programming interview system.

-* This video shows how to use the programming interview system: https://www.youtube.com/watch?v=Qg42OakU8HQ&t=1s
-* You can visit the system online at http://47.99.212.81
-* The backend of the system is at https://github.com/zjulzy/Livecode_backend

 This programming interview system supports following functions:

 * It supports one job hunter and two interviewers online.